 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the M100 emerges as the winner of the contest (11 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M100 comes out slightly ahead of the LX15 (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M100 and the Panasonic LX15 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.